sophifang/recipes-and-ratings-model/README.md

 3. Uses `CountVectorizer` on `name`, then
 4. predicts `log minutes` (the natural logarithm of `minutes`) using a linear regression model.

+### Model Performance
+Our final model has a $R^2$ score of 0.6080, meaning that 60.80% of the variance of log minutes is explained by our combination of features.
+Additionally, our RMSE value is 0.7031, which represents the average distance between the observed log minutes values and the predicted log minutes values.

+Based on these metrics, our final model is an improvement from our baseline model, with RMSE decreasing from 0.97 to 0.70 and $R^2$ increasing from 22% to 60%.

 ## Fairness Analysis